kiwiupover/ember-cli-surge/README.md

 - `ember surge --environment` (Default: production) The ember env you want deployed default (production).
     - alias: `-e`
 - `ember surge --logout` Log out of your account at Surge (surge.sh).
+- `ember surge --teardown` Tear down a published project.
+    - alias: `-td`

 ## Contributing
-We would love ot hear your feedback and welcome your PRs.
+We would love to hear your feedback and welcome your PRs.
 Cheers.

 ### Running Tests